neilg63/string-patterns/README.md

 }
 ```

-##### Simple case-insensitive match on the alphanumeric characters only in a longer string
+##### Simple case-insensitive match on the alphanumeric characters only in a longer text
 ```rust
 // This method is handy for validating text values from external data sources with
 // inconsistent naming conventions, e.g. first-name, first_name, firstName or "first name"